 Most people who have been in an auto accident are dealing with many different people and factors all at the same time.
 Simultaneously, there may be financial issues, especially if medical care is necessary or work time has been missed.
 Insurance companies are notoriously difficult to deal with and their profit motive dictates that they will not easily give money to those who have suffered injury in an accident.
 This is why victims need a car accident lawyer.
 Our Savannah GA car accident lawyers have experience dealing with all aspects of the aftermath of a car accident and can give victims the advice they need to navigate each required step in a car accident lawsuit.
 Our car accident lawyers will also look out for the victim’s interests along the way to make sure they are not being pushed around or taken advantage of in any part of the process.

-Contact The Eichholz Law Firm to File a Lawsuit After a Car Accident
+Contact The Eichholz Law Firm

 The Eichholz Law Firm helps car accident victims take legal action that advances their legal rights.
 Our personal injury lawyers have experience with every step of the process and know the tricks that insurance companies will use to try to make sure that victims do not receive fair compensation.
 Car accident lawyers at The Eichholz Law Firm will negotiate on behalf of accident victims knowing that they can handle the legal process if the insurance company’s offer is inadequate.
 They will try to resolve legal issues outside of court but will take the matter to court if necessary.
 Insurance companies are often fairer to victims who they know are represented by counsel because going to court is an expense for them too.
-Contact our car accident lawyers to make sure that legal rights are respected and fair compensation is given to you.
+Contact our team to make sure that legal rights are respected and fair compensation is given to you.

 - Driving-Tests.org.
 “The Ultimate List of Driving Statistics for 2019”, Driving-Tests.org, https://driving-tests.org/driving-statistics/.
 Accessed May 9, 2019.